 A beautiful Chocó endemic, seen most days at the feeders.
 The male is distinctive with a bright purple throat and extensive white in the tail; females are medium-sized, straight-billed, green hummingbirds with heavily spotted throats, and a prominent white mark behind the eye.
 They also have a prominent white mark in the tail.

 While not as colorful as some of the other Chocó endemics, this species easily recognized by its largely brown coloration combined with white neck spots.
 One or two birds usually visit the feeders every day.

 Since it tends to avoid dense forest, this tiny hummer has become less common at Tandayapa as the forest near the lodge has naturally regenerated over time.
 Even still, it can be seen most days at the feeders.
 The male is a tiny, shimmering all green hummingbird.
 The female resembles the female Booted Racket-tail, being a small white-breasted hummingbird, but shows a white brow.

 One of only two species in the area that are largely brown, although this one has purple ear markings.

 Often goes missing for a month or so around January.
 Sexes are similar.

 An occasional visitor from lower elevations, though in recent years it seems to be more common.
-While the male is easy to recognize, the female is quite different, but her fairly large size and scaly underparts are helpful to ID her.
+While the male is easy to recognize, the female is quite different.
+Her fairly large size and scaly underparts are helpful in making the ID.

 While this bird is common in the upper parts of the Tandayapa Valley, it is only an occasional visitor to the lodge feeders.
 A small hummingbird with a speckled throat, stubby bill, and obvious eye brow.
 Sexes are similar.